Brief summary of my research

 I started my scientific career in molecular paleontology using antibodies to study the macromolecular remains in fossil shells and dinosaur bones.
 Inspired by the work of the American scientists Norman Pace and David Stahl, I changed my research interests from dinosaurs to microbes.
-In 1993, I introduced DGGE (denaturing gradient gel electrophoresis) in microbial ecology as an easy, rapid and cost-effective method to study the structure and dynamics of microbial communities.
-DGGE changed the field of Microbial Ecology completely; for the first time, it became possible to compare different microbial communities simultaneously, and to monitor population changes over time and after perturbations in a single view.
+In 1993, I introduced DGGE (denaturing gradient gel electrophoresis) in microbial ecology as an easy, rapid, and cost-effective method to study the structure and dynamics of microbial communities.
+DGGE changed the field of Microbial Ecology completely; for the first time, it became possible to compare different microbial communities simultaneously and monitor population changes over time and after perturbations in a single view.
 Over the years, DGGE has been used successfully by hundreds of microbiologists from all over the world, including developing countries, to study the diversity of microbial communities.
 I used the method to study microbial communities from different natural and engineered ecosystems and was astonished by the enormous microbial diversity present in these environments.
-Although being able to characterize microbial communities with molecular techniques, I strongly believe, as a true representative of the ‘Delft School of Microbiology’, that isolation of microbes in pure culture is required for a comprehensive understanding of their role and behavior in nature.
+Although being able to characterize microbial communities with molecular techniques, I firmly believe, as a true representative of the ‘Delft School of Microbiology’, that isolation of microbes in pure culture is required for a comprehensive understanding of their role and behaviour in nature.